 Legendary rolled wulong from Fujian (China), Tie Guan Yin (Iron Goddess of Mercy) is one of the country’s best representatives.
 Its sharp, sweet taste and its characteristic flowery aromas (lilacs and lilies) made it a favorite both East and West.
 This particularly aromatic harvest comes from M. Zhang Guo Hua’s gardens, in the mountainous region of Anxi.
 Grown in altitude, his tea bursts with intensity.

 White tea composed of buds and leaves, a rich floral flavour with a hint of sweetness, and a surprising touch of cinnamon.
-This Bai Mu Dan is smooth yet full-flavoured.
-A good cup for everyday drinking.

 A worthy representative of the rock wulongs, this wulong with delicately rolled leaves was only slightly roasted, preserving its flavourful vegetal (courgette) and floral fineness.
 Its full and tangy (tangerine) liquor, deploys rich tropical (durian) and honeyed aromas.
 Its finish is exquisite and extends well beyond our expectations.
 Hmmm Hmmm!